ChemGuy88/hermanCode/To-do.md

 ## Delete old GitHub repositories

+To do?

+## "Herman's Code"

+- [ ] Fix "processTraces.bash".
+The temporary files are not being kept track of when removing the leading texts.
+See "2024-05-27 21-38-53".
+- [ ] Improve installation/uninstallation.
+Uninstallation depends on the data created by installation.
+The data should exist as part of the package in a data directory.
+So if you remove the repository and clone it, you can immediately run the uninstallation script.

 # Done

 ## Consolidate my code

+- [x] Design code to install features
+  - [x] Test installation
+- [x] Add uninstallation feature (See "Shell Package/Examples/Remove Text From File.bash")
 - [x] Merge the repositories
   - [x] **mlFunctions**
   - [x] **hermanCode**